 Revisit childhood memories and make new ones with a gumball machine.
 Our buying guide will help you compare the different models and select one that caters to your gum, snack, or nostalgia needs.

-Perhaps the most recognizable part of a gumball machine is its base, which is usually red and silver.
+Base: Perhaps the most recognizable part of a gumball machine is its base, which is usually red and silver.
 These are made of cast metal in replicas and plastic in other models.
-Bases are usually weighted to prevent the globe from toppling over under the weight of gumballs.
+Bases are usually weighted to prevent the globe from toppling over from the weight of gumballs.

-Located on the base is the key crank and coin feed, which operate the gumball dispensing mechanism.
-In plastic models that don’t require coins for operation, there’s still a key crank that has to be turned to retrieve a gumball.
+Dispensing mechanism: Located on the base is the key crank and coin feed, which operate the gumball dispensing mechanism.
+Plastic models that don’t require coins to operate still have a key crank that has to be turned to retrieve a gumball.

-The well of a gumball machines is what catches the gumball.
+Well: The well of a gumball machine is what catches the gumball.
 It’s usually a slight cavity or depression at the end of an interior funnel that is connected to the globe.
 This is what prevents gumballs from flying out of the machine.

 Replica gumball machines: Replica gumball machines most closely resemble traditional models seen in stores and hold around 400 to 600 standard gumballs.
 They’re made of cast metal and glass and weigh around 5 pounds.
 These are usually tabletop machines and are approximately 12 to 16 inches tall.
 If nostalgia is your aim, a replica model is likely your best option.